mathiasertl/django-ca/docs/source/acme.rst

 Usage
 *****

-Yoou can retrieve a certificate via ACMEv2 by telling your client to use our CA. For example, if you have your CA at ``https://ca.example.com``, you can get a certificate with certbot like this:
+You can retrieve a certificate via ACMEv2 by telling your client to use our CA. For example, if you have your CA at ``https://ca.example.com``, you can get a certificate with certbot like this:

 .. code-block:: console